Learn how to spatchcock a chicken like an expert for the perfect roasted or baked chicken every single time!

 What Does it Mean to Spatchcock a Chicken?

 In the much more serious culinary sense, knowing how to spatchcock a chicken is a great cooking hack.
 It also could not be easier and it’s a really smart thing to try next time you’re baking or roasting chicken.
-Essentially, it means to remove the backbone from a bird, then opening it up like a book so it can lay flat while cooking.
+Essentially, it means removing the backbone from a bird, and then opening it up like a book so it can lay flat while cooking.

 Why would you do this?
-Every home cook needs this tip.
-It cuts down on your cooking time, helps keep the meat from drying out, it’s a dream if you’re a fan of sheet pan recipes, or like me, tend to roast things in the not-so-roomy toaster oven.
+It cuts down on your cooking time and helps keep the meat from drying out.
+It’s a dream if you’re a fan of sheet pan recipes, or like me, tend to roast things in the not-so-roomy toaster oven.